-- The Earned Income Tax Credit Assistant determines if you are eligible for the EIC. - The First Time Homebuyer Credit Account Look-up tool provides information on your repayments and account balance. - The Alternative Minimum Tax (AMT) Assistant determines whether you may be subject to AMT. - The Online EIN Application helps you get an Employer Identification Number. - The IRS Withholding Calculator estimates the amount you should have withheld from your paycheck for federal income tax purposes. - The Electronic Filing PIN Request helps to verify your identity when you do not have your prior year AGI or prior year self-selected PIN available.
+- The Earned Income Tax Credit Assistant determines if you are eligible for the EIC. - The Online EIN Application helps you get an employer identification number. - The IRS Withholding Calculator estimates the amount you should have withheld from your paycheck for federal income tax purposes. - The Electronic Filing PIN Request helps to verify your identity when you do not have your prior year AGI or prior year self-selected PIN available. - The First Time Homebuyer Credit Account Look-up tool provides information on your repayments and account balance.